Find answers to common questions about the University of Wisconsin Health and Wellness Management program.

 What courses are required?

-You are required to take all of the 21 courses in the curriculum, including the capstone.
-There are no electives.
-Because of the unique nature of the program, no other courses may be substituted for courses in the curriculum.
-View our complete course listing.
+For the bachelor’s degree, you are required to take all of the 20 courses in the curriculum, including the capstone.
+For the master’s degree, you are required to take all 12 courses in the curriculum, including the capstone.
+There are no electives, and, because of the unique nature of the program, no other courses may be substituted for courses in the curriculum.
+View our complete bachelor’s degree course listing or master’s degree course listing.

 How long does it take to complete a Bachelor of Science in Health and Wellness Management degree?